Home Majors Research and Experimental Psychology

-Research and Experimental Psychology Degree
+Research and Experimental Psychology

 Students study scientific research methods, experimental design, statistical analysis, and the systematic investigation of psychological phenomena in laboratory and field settings.
 Graduates typically pursue careers in academic research, market research, data analysis, user experience research, and pharmaceutical clinical trials, or continue to doctoral programs in psychology.
 The strong quantitative and research design skills developed are highly transferable to data-driven careers.

-What Research and Experimental Psychology Graduates Do
+What Research and Experimental Psychology graduates do

 Your degree in research and experimental psychology opens two primary doors: one into the lab and classroom, the other into management and applied fields.
 In a research-focused career, you won’t just be reading studies—you’ll be designing them.
 As a medical scientist, your days will involve running experiments, analyzing complex data sets, and writing grant proposals to fund your next big question.
 As a postsecondary teacher, you’ll be in front of a classroom, mentoring graduate students, and publishing your own research.